 - 3.10.1 The Authority is not permitted to attach conditions to a hackney carriage driver's licence.
-It is, however, empowered to attach such conditions to a private hire driver's licence as are considered necessary. - 3.10.2 It could be argued that many of the requirements prescribed within the Hackney bye laws are effectively hackney carriage driver's licence conditions.
-Swale Borough Council's byelaws were, however, enacted many years ago and do not therefore impose controls over many aspects of a driver's conduct when operating a hackney carriage vehicle.
-Amending bye-laws is a complex and lengthy process with inherent restrictions.
-It is, accordingly, not proposed to seek such amendments as part of this review process. - 3.10.3 It is considered that the conditions set out in APPENDIX J are reasonable, necessary and proportionate for all licensed drivers but accepted that they may only be legally imposed in respect of private hire drivers. - 3.10.4 In accordance with the above, the penalty point system detailed in APPENDIX I is not a condition of licence.
-It is, however, a transparent and consistent method for the Council to determine whether or not a driver meets the 'fit and proper person' test.
+It is, however, empowered to attach such conditions to a private hire driver's licence and operator License as are considered necessary. - 3.10.2 However it could be argued that many of the requirements prescribed within the Hackney bye-laws are effectively hackney carriage driver's licence conditions which are binding on drivers.
+Swale Borough Council's bye-laws were, however, enacted many years ago and do not therefore impose controls over many aspects of a driver's

+- conduct when operating a hackney carriage vehicle and therefore separate from this policy. - 3.10.3 It is considered that the conditions set out in APPENDIX J are reasonable, necessary and proportionate for all licensed drivers. - 3.10.4 In accordance with the above, the penalty point system detailed in APPENDIX I is a transparent and consistent method for the Council to determine whether or not a driver meets the 'fit and proper person' test.